A woman and a dog look out the window of a small cottage. A fire is burning in the background.

 As the contrast between the season and people’s realities is all the more stark, we need each other more than ever.

 We need to lift the veneer and understand that “holidays” are unique, personal, nuanced, sometimes contentious, not always “happy,” and vary based on cultures, beliefs, families, contexts, locations, and histories.
-Adopting a thoughtful and intentional approach involves acknowledging struggles, respecting individual needs, and shifting away from centring dominant and mainstream holidays to make room for others.
+Adopting a thoughtful and intentional approach involves acknowledging struggles, respecting individual needs, and shifting away from centering dominant and mainstream holidays to make room for others.

 For those who are struggling, I see you.
 I hope you find pockets of safety and comfort in your own way.